sergiocg13/DataSience_School/README.md

 # DataSience_School
-A repository with exercises and books from Platzi's Data Science School
+A repository with lessons and exercises from Platzi's Data Science School

 Python, Terminal, Git & Github, Math fundaments